Road to Victory (1941 film): Release

+criticism — the superabundant commentary, often spoken over a musical sound-track."

 The Adelaide Advertiser said that "this film is well prepared from material made available by many of the newsreel producers and, other film companies, and is a very interesting collection of the best photos taken in the past year or so.
 You will recognise much of it, you will find it all the more interesting because of the sequence and narrative.